We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 Searching for the magic formula.

 The formula that will erase the silent self-doubt.
-The nagging thought that you’re not quite good enough as a writer.
+The secret, innermost thought that you’re not quite good enough as a writer.

 Books have an uncanny power to teach us, to transport us, to move us light years beyond our ordinary lives.
 If we could only find the right books, the tried-and-true books written by trusted masters.
 So we keep looking.